mafeole/Image-Classifer/README.md

 The second part of the project is to create a command line application to predict images based on a trained model.
 The original model was trained on dog images, again using transfer learning, and then tasked with predicting if an inputted image was a dog and if it was a dog, what breed.

+These templates may be of use to other students to reference while completing the program.